 Subject: Support for the Forest Projects Plan (FPP) Phase 1 Decision & Future Implementation

-Dear Mr. Bacon:
+Dear Mr. Bacon and Mr. Sykes:

 The Amador-Calaveras Consensus Group (ACCG) is pleased to submit this letter of consensus supporting the Forest Projects Plan (FPP) Phase 1 decision and future implementation that fall under the Phase 1 executed Decision Memorandum.

-FPP Phase 1 represents another significant step in UMRWA and the USFS’s partnership with the ACCG in implementing critical forest health and fuels treatment projects that reduce wildfire risk to protect and restore the health of the Upper Mokelumne River and watershed.
+FPP Phase 1 represents another significant step in UMRWA and the USFS’s partnership with the ACCG in allowing up to 25,700 acres of critical forest health implementation of fuels treatment projects that reduce wildfire risk to protect and restore the health of the Upper Mokelumne River and watershed.

 The ACCG identified large-landscape planning, and supporting the FPP, as top priorities for the collaborative.
 This letter demonstrates that commitment.
-Additionally, the ACCG is committed to providing continued support in the development of the next phase(s) of the FPP on both the Eldorado and Stanislaus National Forests.
+Additionally, the ACCG is committed to providing continued support in the development of the next phase(s) of the FPP.
+The ACCG appreciates the level of time and effort UMRWA and the USFS has put in with the collaborative to reach consensus on this project, and looks forward to working in a similar level of collaboration in the next phase(s) of the project.

 Sincerely,